JessPinkman/BSPure/README.md

 - Create reusable Bootstrap components and layouts.
 - Easily use all Bootstrap utilities on any component.
-- Reduce your code by 60%.
+- Reduce lines of code.
-- Benefit from autocompletion and helpful documentation while typing.
+- Easier Typing (autocompletion, docblock documentation, type hints, ...).

-# 3 FACTORIES
+# 3 Factories and 1 Base Component

-All of them output Bootstrap Base Components (BSBaseComponent):
+Whereas [Pure\Pure](https://github.com/JessPinkman/Pure) outputs 'Pure\Component' instances, BSPure factories output 'BSPure\Components\BSBaseComponent' instances.
+BSBaseComponent instances have access to bootstrap utilities.

 ## BSPure::{tag}

-BSPure class is the base factory, use it to create any DOM elements with any html tag, just like Pure.
-The only difference is that the component has access to all bootstrap utilities. (see BSBaseComponent)
+BSPure class is a low level factory, use it to create any DOM elements with any html tag.
 ```php
 BSPure::div()->bg('primary', true)->m(5, 2)('Hello World');
 ```